-As your location benefits from flood defences, you need to request a Flood Defence Breach Hazard Map and information about the level of flood protection offered at your location from the Cumbria and Lancashire Environment Agency team at inforequests.cmblnc@environment-agency.gov.uk.
+If your location has a reduced flood risk from rivers and sea because of defences, you need to request a Flood Defence Breach Hazard Map and information about the level of flood protection offered at your location from the Cumbria and Lancashire Environment Agency team at inforequests.cmblnc@environment-agency.gov.uk.
 This information will only be available if modelling has been carried out for breach scenarios.